PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

 This bridge adds communication capabilities between a **PX4 Autopilot** and a **Fast RTPS** application through serial ports or
 UDP sockets using **CDR serialization**.
-The goal is carrying information from the drone to the DDS world through **Fast RTPS**, and putting information into the drone from DDS as same manner.
+The goal is to provide a DDS (Data Distribution Service) interface to PX4.
+This interface allows sharing information also with the upcoming release of ROS (Robot Operating System), ROS2.

+DDS is an standard from the OMG (Object Management Group) providing a real-time pub/sub middleware widely used in aerospace, defense and IoT applications, while in Robotics has been adopted as the middleware for ROS2.

 ![alt text](res/1_general-white.png)